2023 Impact Report

 With CCOF, we advocated for Assembly Bill 404 (Connolly) that would streamline organic reporting requirements.
 Passed both the Senate and Legislature, but vetoed by the Governor.
 With CCOF, we co-sponsored AB 406 (Connolly) to improve the Healthy Soils Program.
 This is a 2-year bill that will continue in 2024 legislative session.

-AIM plays an active role in the Marin Food Policy Council, Marin Healthy Eating and Active Living Collaborative, California Alliance of Farmers Markets, California Food & Farm Resilience Coalition, and California Food and Farming Network to support initiatives that promote food access programming, solutions to climate change, and programs that offer financial resources for small to midsize farmers.
+AIM plays an active role in the Marin Food Policy Council, Marin Healthy Eating and Active Living Collaborative, California Alliance of Farmers Markets, Food & Farm Resilience Coalition, and California Food and Farming Network to support initiatives that promote food access programming, solutions to climate change, and programs that offer financial resources for small to midsize farmers.

 DIGGIN’ EDUCATION